rivera10/LRZ/connect.md

 For more info about the setting the VPN click [here]().

 After connected to the VPN you are ready to connect to the LRZ.
-1- Review the info of the LRZ about the available [cluster.](https://www.lrz.de/services/compute/linux-cluster/overview/)
+1- Review the info of the LRZ about the available [cluster.](https://www.lrz.de/services/compute/overview/)
+We are goin to be working on the LRZ Linux [Cluster](https://www.lrz.de/services/compute/linux-cluster/overview/).
 2- Select the desire cluster to connect.
 Here we are going to connect to lxlogin8.lrz.de
 3- Connect using Terminal or other similar program.
 ```bash